Daniel Foreman- Director/Writer

 Daniel Foreman is a registered member of the Métis Nation of Alberta and has been involved with film and music since before he can remember.
 His father’ s love of North American film combined with his Mother’s passion for French cinema has helped shape Daniel’s style and sensibilities.
 Beginning with music videos, he soon branched out to shooting on a film camera and editing on a Steenbeck.

 After a run of successful live action digital shorts, he turned to animation and began exploring Indigenous mythology.
 This led to a Best Animation win at the American Indian Film Festival in 2018 which in turn led to being Fast Tracked in Telefilm’s Talent to Watch program.
 With this seed funding, the suspense thriller feature film “Abducted” was given life.
-The film is currently in post production and will be released in early 2021 on the film festival circuit.
+The film is currently on the film festival circuit and in negotiations for distribution.

 This film has its genesis from a serial murderer who has been hunting at-risk women in the Edmonton area for decades.
 The police have a character sketch but have been unable to track down the suspect.
 This resonates with me as literally thousands of Indigenous females have disappeared across Canada with very few convictions.